dmurfet/dmurfet.github.io/index.markdown

 ## Research projects

-Students affiliated with the group have a primary supervisor (one of Gong, Wei, Murfet) and a co-supervisor, and are expected to participate in the group seminar.
-Generally speaking we only supervise students at Masters and PhD level, but exceptional undergraduates may also apply.
+Students affiliated with the group are primarily supervised by one of Gong, Wei, or Murfet and are expected to participate in the group seminar.
+We supervise students at both Masters and PhD level.
 Here are some of the currently active projects for which we are seeking student contributors:

 * **Singular learning theory:** (led by Susan Wei, [Daniel Murfet](http://therisingsea.org/), [Jesse Gell-Redman](https://sites.google.com/site/jessegellredman/), [Thomas Quella](https://researchers.ms.unimelb.edu.au/~tquella@unimelb/#home)) Applications of algebraic geometry and stochastic processes to the development of a foundational theory of deep learning, following the work of [Sumio Watanabe](http://watanabe-www.math.dis.titech.ac.jp/users/swatanab/singular-learning-theory.html).